 TravelInterested in traveling to Little Diomede?
 We love visitors, but between contacting Pathfinder Aviation and the local tribal council, it can be quite difficult to get a hold of the correct people in a timely fashion.
 If you would like some help, hints, or tricks, please contact Rob Michaud (firstname.lastname@example.org) for more information.

 - Pathfinder only flies passengers to Diomede 3 times a month (at times they will fly passengers on Wednesdays depending on the mail load).
 You can charter a Pathfinder helicopter, but it is quite expensive.
 Boats only come to Diomede once or twice a year.
 Pathfinder can be reached by phone at (907) 443-5334.

 - Although it is not required to get permission from the tribal council to travel to Diomede, it is highly recommended.
 Once here, you can secure a local guide.
 Contact Frances Ozenna at the tribal council: email@example.com for more information.

-- There are no hotels, hostels, motels, couch surfers (during the summer), or bed and breakfasts on the island, so either secure a place to stay with a local or with the school ($70.00 a night, bed, sheets, dishes, towels, and drinking water provided).
+- There are no hotels, hostels, motels, couch surfers (during the summer), or bed and breakfasts on the island, so either secure a place to stay with a local or with the school ($70.00 a night, bed, sheets, dishes, towels, and safe drinking water provided).